bloopybae/obsbot-control-linux/docs/BUILD.md

 Need the developer CLI?
 Append `--with-cli` when running `./build.sh build` to compile `obsbot-cli` for local testing.
 The CLI stays in `bin/` and is not installed.

+### Releases
+- Tag commits with `vMAJOR.MINOR.PATCH` to trigger the GitHub Actions release workflow (`.github/workflows/release.yml`).
+- The workflow builds the project, packages an AppImage via `scripts/package-appimage.sh`, generates SHA256 signatures, and publishes everything to the GitHub Release page.
+- Release bundles include the virtual camera service templates consumed by the in-app setup wizard.

 ### Custom install location
 Set XDG paths before running the installer:
 ```bash